andersfischernielsen/Bitcoin-Price-Predictor/report/report.md

 ![Plot 2](zoom-2.png 'Plot 2')
 ![Plot 3](zoom-3.png 'Plot 3')

 The plots show that the SVR model does not perform as well as the LR and LSTM model.
+Experiments showed that the outlier resistance of the SVR model might prevent it from learning from the price spikes in the input data, since these could be seen as outliers.
+This is evident in the zoom above.

-At first glance the LR and LSTM model looks to have close to identical performance, which the previously detailed performance metrics help show is not the case.
+At first glance the LR and LSTM model looks to have close to identical performance, which the previously detailed performance metrics help show is not the case, even though the models are close.

 ### Experimentation